al-caveman/cavemancms/content_raw/predictsimulator/article.md

 # how is the simulator?

-As you might have already heard, [maybesimulator] right now.
+As you might have already heard, [maybesimulator:we _might_ be in a simulation] right now.
 In this column I describe a test that lays the foundation for a principled approach to estimate properties about the parent existence that is simulating us!

 The shit herein is _pretty dope_ and opens new gates to a whole new class of observatories.
-If you think that the [ligo] was _freaking_ cool, then my shit herein is _OMG mega freaking dope cool_ cool.
+If you think that the [ligo:Laser Interferometer Gravitational-Wave Observatory (LIGO)] was _freaking_ cool, then my shit herein is _OMG mega freaking dope cool_ cool.

 ## how many nested simulations?